dotnet/android/README.md

     version which corresponds to `$(AndroidApiLevel)`.
 This is *usually* the Android version number with a leading `v`, e.g. `v4.0.3` for API-15.
 * `$(AndroidSupportedAbis)`: The Android ABIs to build for inclusion within apps.
-This is a `,`-separated list of ABIs to build.
+This is a `:`-separated list of ABIs to build.
 Supported values are:

     * `armeabi`
     * `armeabi-v7a`